ITTUI/SportMe/README.md

 # SportMe - training app

-The final project in object-oriented programming
+The final project in object-oriented programming.

+In the future I will optimise this project with a database (MySQL).

 ## Contents
   - [Contents](#contents)